zincsamael/muppy/trunk/muppy/doc/source/related.rst

 Support Tracking Low-Level Memory Usage in CPython
 --------------------------------------------------

-This is a experimental implementation of CPython-level memory tracking by Brett Cannon.
+This is an experimental implementation of CPython-level memory tracking by Brett Cannon.
 Done in 2006, it tackles the problem at the core, the CPython interpreter itself.
 To trace the memory usage he suggests to tag every memory allocation and de-allocation.
 All actions involving memory take a